noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 [Milady?]

 [...I must have been seeing things...
 Just now...
-I might just...have been seeing things...]
+I might just... have been seeing things...]

 [Milady...
 What exactly is happening...]